avig00/aws-hazard-risk-agent/README.md

 10. state_Kansas             — high tornado frequency state
 ```

-> **On the 33% random baseline:** The target `risk_bucket` is defined as equal tertiles of `fema_total_damage`, so each class (LOW / MEDIUM / HIGH) contains exactly one-third of counties by construction.
+> On the 33% random baseline: the target `risk_bucket` is defined as equal tertiles of `fema_total_damage`, so each class (LOW / MEDIUM / HIGH) contains exactly one-third of counties by construction.
 A classifier that picks uniformly at random — or always predicts the majority class — would therefore achieve exactly 33% accuracy.
 The model's 69.3% represents a 2.1× improvement over this baseline.

 ### Limitations

-- **Cross-sectional, not temporal** — the model uses county-level aggregates, not year-by-year predictions.
+- Cross-sectional, not temporal — the model uses county-level aggregates, not year-by-year predictions.
 It answers "what tier does this county belong to?", not "what will happen in 2025?"
-- **Geography encoded via state** — fine-grained geographic effects (coastal proximity, elevation) are captured only through state dummies and storm history counts
+- Geography encoded via state — fine-grained geographic effects (coastal proximity, elevation) are captured only through state dummies and storm history counts
-- **Adjacent-class confusion** — MEDIUM counties are harder to classify (recall 62%) because they sit between two extremes; real-world decisions should treat MEDIUM predictions with appropriate uncertainty
+- Adjacent-class confusion — MEDIUM counties are harder to classify (recall 62%) because they sit between two extremes; real-world decisions should treat MEDIUM predictions with appropriate uncertainty
-- **Training data vintage** — trained on data through 2023; counties undergoing rapid development or land-use change may shift tiers
+- Training data vintage — trained on data through 2023; counties undergoing rapid development or land-use change may shift tiers

 ---